LEVERT, GERALD (13 July 1966 – 10 November 2006), was a significant African-American vocalist, songwriter and producer.

 Levert also ventured towards another group consisting of Keith Sweat, Johnny Gill, and himself, called LSG.
 Their self-titled debut album, Levert, Sweat, Gill, produced the single, “My Body”, which reached platinum.
 Their last album with Gerald as a member was created around 2003, although the group is still creating music as of 2020.

 Gerald Levert died in in 2006 after taking a mixture of medications to treat a shoulder injury and respiratory ailment.
 His father, Eddie Levert, filled in the position for his son in the LSG group following his death.
-Gerald Levert was never married, however, he had two boys, LeMicah and Camryn, and one daughter, Carlysia.
+Gerald Levert was never married, however, he had one son, LeMicah, and two daughters, Camryn and Carlysia.
 Levert was cremated and his ashes were kept with family members.